discretize/discretize-guides/builds/elementalist/power-tempest/index.md

 code: '[&DQYRPikvMBsXARcBQgHLAL4BTgFQAVABlwCZEgAAAAAAAAAAAAAAAAAAAAA=]'
 ---

-The <Specialization eliteSpecialization="Tempest" text="Power Tempest"/> is a strong DPS variant for fractals with various utilities the <Specialization eliteSpecialization="Weaver"/> counterpart doesn't offer.
+The <Specialization name="Tempest" text="Power Tempest"/> is a strong DPS variant for fractals with various utilities the <Specialization name="Weaver"/> counterpart doesn't offer.

 It has very high burst damage in fast-paced fights and its overall DPS is only contested by the [Sword Weaver](/builds/elementalist/power-sword-weaver) on huge hitboxes.
-Thanks to <Skill name="Overload Air"/>, the group's damage is buffed by around 1k DPS, so at least one <Specialization eliteSpecialization="Tempest"/> is never a bad idea when thinking about group composition.
+Thanks to <Skill name="Overload Air"/>, the group's damage is buffed by around 1k DPS, so at least one <Specialization name="Tempest"/> is never a bad idea when thinking about group composition.

 Apart from great DPS, the build afflicts tons of <Condition name="Vulnerability"/> and helps keeping up <Boon name="Might"/> with <Skill name="Heat Sync"/>.